-In addition to the stakeholders who regularly attend meetings or otherwise participate in the IRWM planning process, the Program Office maintains a list of stakeholders who receive communications about the Inyo-Mono IRWM Program but who do not actively participate.
-As time permits, staff and RWMG participants attempt to make contact with these entities and encourage increased participation (see Chapter 1 for a listing of these entities).
-All told, since the completion of the Phase I Plan, the project mailing list has grown to include over 200 contacts.
+In addition to the stakeholders who regularly attend meetings or otherwise participate in the IRWM planning process, the Program Office maintains a list of stakeholders who receive communications about the Inyo-Mono IRWM Program but who do not actively or consistently participate.
+This list is used to send communications about RWMG meetings, trainings, IRWM Plan updates, funding opportunities, and other items of interest to water stakeholders.
+This list once grew to over 200 contacts and now stands at about 180.

-Given the very large area of the Inyo-Mono planning region, it is not possible to reach out to and include every stakeholder that has water-related interests, though we have found that some groups are simply not interested in IRWM planning.
+Given the very large area of the Inyo-Mono planning region, it is not possible to reach out to and include every stakeholder that has water-related interests, though we have found that some groups are simply not interested in the IRWM process.
 Considerable effort has been put into ensuring that all communities and areas of the region are represented by at least one stakeholder group.
-A further challenge is maintaining levels of stakeholder involvement through staffing changes, budget cuts, and shifting priorities.
-If Program Office staff observes that a previously engaged stakeholder has not been participating at the same level, they contact the organization and work to facilitate that entity's continued involvement.
+A further challenge is maintaining levels of stakeholder involvement through staffing changes, budget cuts, rounds of grant funding, and shifting priorities.
+If Program Office staff observes that a previously engaged stakeholder has not been participating at the same level, a staff member contacts the organization and works to facilitate that entity's continued involvement.
 Having broad and consistent representation in the RWMG is key as the representatives bring many different opinions and points of view to discussions.
 The Inyo-Mono RWMG is truly a grassroots, member-driven organization.

 Staff relies heavily on the knowledge and contacts of current RWMG Members and other stakeholders in determining which potential new stakeholders to contact.
-There are myriad written materials, including maps and graphics, to aid in providing information to new stakeholders.
+There are myriad written materials, including maps and graphics, and the website itself, to aid in providing information to new stakeholders.
 New stakeholders have expressed that they find it difficult to learn about the history, process, and current activities of the Inyo-Mono IRWM Program, and written materials help to distill this information.
 These documents are available on the website or from Program Office staff and are updated as needed.